Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

 One consequence of this assumption is that the Taylor series of the nonlinearity at zero only has odd terms, which are multilinear expressions in $u$ and $\bar u$ (and their derivatives) with one more $u$ factor.
 It suffices in effect to assume that this holds for the cubic terms in the equation.

 Even though our problem is quasilinear, in order to state the next assumptions it is convenient to write it in a semilinear way.
-Assuming the phase rotation symmetry, and also harmlessly assuming that $g(0) = 1$, this semilinear form is
+Assuming the phase rotation symmetry, and also harmlessly setting $g(0) = 1$, this semilinear form is

 where $C$ is a translation invariant trilinear form with symbol $c(\xi_1,\xi_2,\xi_3)$.
 We refer the reader to Section~\ref{s:notations} for a description of our notations.

 \begin{definition} We say that the equation \eqref{qnls}/\eqref{dqnls} is \emph{conservative} if the cubic component of the nonlinearity satisfies